Installation & Setup

 - Pros: You always get the newest features and bug fixes immediately.

-- Cons: If I break something in the
+- Cons: If something breaks in

 mainbranch, your build might break too!